 We sometimes use systems to make automated decisions based on personal information we have – or are allowed to collect and use from others – about you.
 These automated decisions can affect the products, services or features we offer you now or in the future.
 We use automated decisions in the following ways:

 For further information on your rights relating to automated decisions, please see the section on YOUR INDIVIDUAL RIGHTS.

 We may share your information with third parties for the reasons outlined in ‘What we collect and use your information for.’
 These third parties include:

 We will never sell your details to someone else.
 Whenever we share your personal information, we will do so in line with our obligations to keep your information safe and secure.

-Our website may contains links to enable you to visit other websites of interest easily.
+Our website may contain links to enable you to visit other websites of interest easily.
 Once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy notice.
+You should exercise caution and look at the privacy notice applicable to the website in question.

 The majority of your information is processed in the UK and European Economic Area (EEA).

 However, some of your information may be processed by us or the third parties we work with outside of the EEA, including countries such as the United States and India.